-- Create a folder to store everything related to your move—including invoices, lists, contact information, etc. Keeping the invoices in this folder will make it easy for you to file for a moving tax deduction later on if you decide to do so.
+- Create a folder to store everything related to your move—including invoices, lists, contact information, etc. Keeping invoices in this folder will make it easier to file for a moving tax deduction later on.

 - Go to the dentist and doctor.
 Standards of dental and medical care can vary widely.
-A dental and medical checkup before you leave might prevent an emergency, and will also allow you more time to research dentists and physicians at your new home.
+A dental and medical checkup before you leave might prevent an emergency and will allow more time to research dentists and physicians at your new home.
 Additionally, request copies of your dental and medical records to take with you.

 - Order an advance supply of six months or more of any prescriptions you or a family member takes regularly.
 Keep copies of the prescription and any records for the pharmacist.

 - Get a copy of your corrective lens prescription.
-Consider ordering a spare pair of eyeglasses, and any special solutions or eye medications that you might need.
+Consider ordering a spare pair of eyeglasses and any special solutions or eye medications you might need.